 - Provide children with straws when they drink any sugary drinks; in that way, the teeth will have less contact with the drink.

-Dental problems in children that the dentist usually takes cares for are:
+Dental problems in children that the dentist usually takes care for are:

 - Cavities that hit in early childhood